 “Love your neighbor, go out to all the nations.
 Well, we don’t have to go, they came to us.”

-CCS’ International Student Program is now in its fourth year of operation and has changed the lives of the students and staff of CCS.
+CCS’ International Student Program is now in its fifth year of operation and has changed the lives of the students and staff of CCS.
 What does it take to motivate families from other countries to send their students to a small Christian school in Chattanooga, Tennessee?
 How has the program impacted the community of CCS?